- Windows-related Questions

 An option exists for this in the configuration tool.
 Open this tool (Start --> Enfold Proxy --> Enfold Proxy), choose your proxy definition and choose the Caching tab at the top of the right panel.
 (Read more about changing the cache directory).

 The easiest way is to view the headers of the response served from EP.
+You can do this by inspecting Enfold Proxy's logs.
 If caching is enabled, each response will have an 'X-Cache' header, which either HIT or MISS as the value.

 Proxy server log files also provide a clear indication of what items are being cached.
 One of the log levels (called the Headers log level) lets you see more detailed information about how individual items are being cached.